turing-knowledge-graphs/meet-ups/symposium-2023.md

 14:30 - 15:15 	Poster session (To be completed)
 > - Enrico Daga (The Open University) on "Data integration with knowledge graphs: Façade-X and the SPARQL Anything project"
 > - Yi Liu (MRC Integrative Epidemiology Unit, Bristol Medical School) on "Triangulating evidence in health sciences using NLP and knowledge graphs"
+> - Jiaru Bai (University of Cambridge) on "A derived information framework for a dynamic knowledge graph and its application to smart cities"
 > - Roxana Pop (The Alan Turing Institute and UiO) on "Time prediction on Temporal Knowledge Graphs"
 > - Nitisha Jain (King's College London) on "Multi-modal Representations with Knowledge Graph Embeddings"
 > - Oliver Lloyd (University of Bristol) on "Assessing the Effects of Hyperparameters on Knowledge Graph Embedding Quality"
-> - Ewan Mackie (JPMorgan Chase) on "Social Networks for Front-Office Sales Interactions"

 15:15 - 16:00  	Coffee and Networking/Matchmaking activity